 Monosaccharide analysis

 Polysaccharides from microalgae were hydrolyzed with TFA into monosaccharides, which were further trimethylsilylated to obtain volatile compounds for GC-MS analyses.
 Table I presents the monosaccharide composition in microalgal polysaccharidic extracts.
-Glucose is the major component in I. galbana and N. oculata extracts with 56.9 % and 68.3 %, respectively.
-Mannitol (38.8 %) and inositol (20.32 %) are respectively the second major compounds in PEA and PEB (Fig. 2).
+Glucose was the major component in I. galbana and N. oculata extracts with 56.9 % and 68.3 %, respectively.
+Mannitol (38.8 %) and inositol (20.32 %) were respectively the second major compounds in PEA and PEB (Fig. 2).

 Fig. 2.
 Total sugar, proteins and sulfate content in water-soluble polysaccharidic extracts of Isochrysis galbana and Nannochloropsis oculata.
 All assays were carried out in triplicate.

-Mannitol represents a percentage of 5.8 % of the N. oculata extract and inositol is absent in the I. galbana extract.
-Chu et al., using trimethylsilylation method, observed 1.35 % of mannitol in I. galbana.33 Xylose, mannose and galactose are minor constituents of the both PEA and PEB microalgae extracts (< 2 %).
-Glucose, galactose, mannose and xylose have been reported in various proportions in I. galbana extracts.34 Brown reported that glucose is the major sugar in N. oculata and I. galbana, which corresponds to 68.2 % and 70.3 %, respectively.30 During exponential and stationary growth phases of I. galbana, the percentage of glucose reached 60 % and 80 %, respectively.33 In our study, the percentages of sorbitol in I. galbana and N. oculata were respectively of 1.02 % and 3.38 %.
-Sadovskaya et al. and Brown reported that sorbitol was not observed in I. galbana and N. oculata using the alditol acetate method.30, 34 Templeton et al. showed that it is impossible to distinguish between neutral sugar (glucose) and reduced sugar (sorbitol) in the original mixture with the alditol acetate derivatization method.35
+Mannitol represented a percentage of 5.8 % of the N. oculata extract and inositol was absent in the I. galbana extract.
+Chu et al., using trimethylsilylation method, observed 1.35 % of mannitol in I. galbana.33 Xylose, mannose and galactose were minor constituents of the both PEA and PEB microalgae extracts (< 2 %).
+Glucose, galactose, mannose and xylose have been reported in various proportions in I. galbana extracts.34 Brown reported that glucose was the major sugar in N. oculata and I. galbana, which corresponds to 68.2 % and 70.3 %, respectively.30 During exponential and stationary growth phases of I. galbana, the percentage of glucose reached 60 % and 80 %, respectively.33 In our study, the percentages of sorbitol in I. galbana and N. oculata were respectively of 1.02 % and 3.38 %.
+Sadovskaya et al. and Brown reported that sorbitol was not observed in I. galbana and N. oculata using the alditol acetate method.30, 34 Templeton et al. mentioned that it was impossible to distinguish between neutral sugar (glucose) and reduced sugar (sorbitol) in the original mixture with the alditol acetate derivatization method.35

 TABLE I. Monosaccharides composition of Isochrysis galbana and Nannochloropsis oculata aqueous extracts determined by the trimethylsilylation method.